Wed Oct 30, 2019

 }

 Ok, this seems like a lot, but once it gets broken down it’s pretty straightforward.
-I’ve added an extension to CGFloat to do some handy parts like doubling and halving the value and reduce the amount of “magic numbers”.
+I’ve added an extension to CGFloat

-2. Next up we add a line to where we want our curve to start. curve_1
+is just one path that we will tell where to move to by adding lines and curves. - Next up we add a line to where we want our curve to start.

-4. Next up is another curve, but this time it’ll be a semi circle.
+parameter.
+We then set a control point, this is where our line will bend. - Next up is another curve, but this time it’ll be a semi circle.
 This will be the bottom half of our curve.
-Again we set where we want this line to end in the to parameter, and then we need to add two control points because this line is going to bend twice as opposed to the quad curve which only bends once. curve_3
+Again we set where we want this line to end in the

-5. Now we add another quad curve which will finish it off.
-So again we set an endpoint and a control point. curve_4
+parameter, and then we need to add two control points because this line is going to bend twice as opposed to the quad curve which only bends once. - Now we add another quad curve which will finish it off.
+So again we set an endpoint and a control point.

 Ok that’s great!
 We now have a really nice start to our tab bar because we have this curve.
 Next up we need to animate it for when it switches between tabs.